Got two emails this morning that were similar and yet could not have been more different.

 The second email was from a lawyer who “spent six years in Thailand and 11 years in Taiwan” and “very much appreciates” our writing about countries other than just China and suggests we change our blog’s name to “International Law Blog.”
 He especially wants us to write more about the EU and Spain because his “life-long dream is to live in Malaga.”
 I responded to him by saying that even though we write an incredibly widely read blog about China, we get 1-3 emails every month from someone writing to tell us for a job with us in Spain because it has been their dream to live and work there but I do not recall having ever gotten an email (at least not for many years) that contained “dream and China in the same sentence.”

-Both of these emails by essentially challenging us on taking the right path going forward.
+Both of these emails our essentially challenging us to take the “correct” path going forward.

 We get it.
 Trust us, we get it.
 And hardly a day goes by without our China Law Blog team of international lawyers (note how I said international lawyers and not China lawyers) think about these sorts of things, email or no email.